-Expert riders may be eligible to be upgraded to Semi-Pro after a combination of achieving these minimum race results: a top-five finish at a NORBA National Mountain Bike Series (NMBS) event; placing in the top-three in two American Mountain Bike Challenge (AMBC) events; or achieving three top-three finishes at a State or Regional Championship event.
-Consideration will also be placed on rider results that fall within 10% of the overall category winning time of an event.
-Riders may submit their upgrade requests either online or to the NORBA Regional Manager for their state.
+Expert men riders may be eligible to be upgraded to Semi-Pro after a combination of achieving these minimum race results: two top-five finishes at NORBA National Mountain Bike Series (NMBS) events; three top-three finishes in American Mountain Bike Challenge (AMBC) events; four top-three finishes at a State or Regional Championship event.
+Overall finish times are factored into upgrade requests.
+Riders must submit their upgrade requests either online or to the NORBA Region Manager for their state.